nathanaccidentally/OSRestoreX/README.md

-# OSRestoreX and Termianl
+# OSRestoreX and Terminal
-A semi-restore Alternative for iOS 10.
+A semi-restore Alternative for Jailbroken iOS devices.

-You can grab OSRestoreX from Cydia https://repo.jailbreakhub.org.
+You can build OSRestoreX yourself or use the Mac version via SSH.

 ## Steps for installation:
-OSRestore does all the heavy lifting for you, so all you need to do is follow these easy steps:
+OSRestoreX does all the heavy lifting for you, so all you need to do is follow these easy steps:

 1. Install iCleaner
 2. Uninstall Cydia Substrate
 3. Run iCleaner
 4. Now click the "+" in iCleaner, then preference files, then remove all of them.
 5. Uninstall iCleaner
-6. Install OSRestore (Will get everything set up for a restore.
+6. Install OSRestoreX (This will get everything set up for a restore.
 This can take up to 5 minutes so be paitent.)
 7. Go into settings app and 'Erase all Content and Settings'
 8. Enjoy your freshly restored device on a Jailbreakable firmware!